-Last week we mentioned that The Knot predicted that Jazz will still be a strong theme for this year's weddings.
-If you're looking to have your theme not just cover dresses and decor but the entertainment as well, we can help.
+If you're looking to hire a jazz band for your wedding, we can help!
 This advice from our Jazz members on how to hire a Jazz Band originally appeared on our sister blog, Life of the Party.

 What’s Your Jazz Style?